utopia-foss/utopia/README.md

 ### Utopia via Docker
 [Docker][docker] is a free OS-level virtualization software.
-It allows to run any application in a closed environment container.
+It allows running any application in a closed environment container.

 The Utopia docker image is a way to run Utopia models and evaluate them without having to go through the installation procedure.
 It is also suitable for framework and model development.